-Negative pressure wound therapy with instillation (NPWTi) is a modification of NPWT, gaining popularity in the past few years.
+Negative pressure wound therapy (NPWT) is a known adjunctive modality for healing wounds.
+The use of NPWT is well documented for the treatment of both acute and chronic wounds.
+NPWT is designed to remove fluid, decreasing the afterload to blood flow and resulting in increased localized tissue perfusion.1 Use of negative pressure may also enhance the formation of granulation tissue by secondary intention.1 Negative pressure wound therapy with instillation (NPWTi) is a modification of NPWT, gaining popularity in the past few years.
 NPWTi can irrigate the wound with various solutions between sessions of negative pressure treatment.2 NPWTi has the same properties of standard NPWT with the added ability to cleanse a wound.
 NPWTi promotes wound cleansing, granulation tissue development, and overall healing in wounds that do not see enough improvement with the use of standard NPWT.3 NPWTi has shown promising results, specifically in decreasing bacterial bioburden.4

 Like NPWT, NPWTi has applications for both acute and chronic wounds.
 Unlike NPWT, adding instillation allows for the use of topical solutions such as cleansers, antiseptics, and antibiotics in the wound bed.
 Retrograde instillation releases the solution into the wound.
 While the vacuum pump is paused, an additional tubing device allows the solution to soak into the wound bed for a given time.
 After the allotted soaking time, the solution is removed.
 This process can be repeated as often as is required.
 The solution contacts the area between the foam and the wound surface.
 The process allows instillation of the chosen solution without burdening the staff or the patient.
 Using today’s technology, wound care clinicians can control the amount of fluid, instillation time, soak time, and frequency of the therapy cycle.